 - d.
-Procedures for students scoring <75%: - i.
+Additional procedures for students scoring <75%: - i.
 The student is encouraged to make an appointment with the advisor or course Academic Support Team member to discuss the results of the exam. - ii.
-The student is encouraged to seek assistance from the faculty member(s) who taught the content and review the unit exam to further identify test taking inconsistencies and knowledge deficit. - iii.
+The student is encouraged to seek assistance from the faculty member(s) who taught the content or the Coordinator of Academic Support and review the unit exam to further identify test taking inconsistencies and knowledge deficit. - iii.
 Remediation requirements will be described in course syllabi.